The Dakota: Cultural impact and legacy

 Though the Dakota had an unusual design for its time, only one other luxury "communal palace" followed it: the Osborne on 57th Street.
 After the Dakota was completed, ornamental-iron contractor Hecla Iron Works published advertisements of the building in Architectural Record.
 The building and its inhabitants have been detailed in numerous periodicals, including Look and Architectural Forum.
 Illustrations of the building appeared on several magazine covers, including the July 12, 1982, issue of The New Yorker magazine and the 1979 Christmas catalog for Brentano's bookstore.
 Numerous replicas of the building have been created, including a model at Legoland Florida, as well as merchandise such as tissue boxes.
 The American Institute of Architects' 2007 survey List of America's Favorite Architecture ranked the Dakota among the top 150 buildings in the United States.

 The Dakota's history is detailed in at least two books.
 Stephen Birmingham's book Life at the Dakota was published in 1979, while historian Andrew Alpern's book The Dakota: A History of the World's Best-Known Apartment Building was published in 2015.
 Nonetheless, relatively little scholarly material about the Dakota has been published.
 According to Wilbur Ross, a former president of the Dakota's board, a planned "centennial art book" about the building was canceled in 1984 because the Dakota was so poorly documented.
 The Dakota has also appeared in several popular media works, including Roman Polanski's 1968 film Rosemary's Baby and Bradley Cooper's Maestro.
 The Chicago Tribune wrote in 1980 that the "building's grim presence was introduced to most Americans" in Rosemary's Baby.
-The building was also depicted in Jack Finney's 1970 novel Time and Again.
+The building was also depicted in Jack Finney's 1970 novel Time and Again. and in the 2017 novel The Address by Fiona Davis.

 The New York City Landmarks Preservation Commission designated the Dakota as a New York City landmark in February 1969.
 The Dakota was also added to the National Register of Historic Places (NRHP) in 1972 and was re-added to the NRHP as a National Historic Landmark in 1976.
 The Dakota is also part of the Central Park West Historic District, which was designated as an NRHP district in 1982, as well as the Upper West Side Historic District, which became a New York City historic district in 1990.